Quality Care Plus Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The fifth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-The sixth ingredient is corn.
+The sixth ingredient includes corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.